 The Friends of the Green Bay Trail is an entirely volunteer organization.
-Our activities are directed by our board of directors.
+Our activities are directed by our board of trustees.

 Betsy and her husband David have lived in Glencoe since 1987.
 After 23 years, she retired from BPAmoco.
 For the last three years Betsy has spent much of her time and energy working to restore the Green Bay Trail habitat and establish a butterfly sanctuary.
 She still finds time for reading, biking and most any water sport.

 Cam loves living next to the Green Bay Trail and the swath of the Village’s park-like woods between their home and the trail.
-Cam is a retired Chicago lawyer and is a trustee or life trustee of Ravinia Festival, Music and Dance (Harris) Theater Chicago, Environmental Law and Policy Center and Windy City Habitat for Humanity Chicago, North Shore Country Day School, and is former chairman of Harris Bank Winnetka.
+Cam is a retired Chicago lawyer and is a trustee or life trustee of Ravinia Festival, Music and Dance (Harris) Theater Chicago, Environmental Law and Policy Center, Habitat for Humanity Chicago, North Shore Country Day School, and is former chairman of Harris Bank Winnetka.

 Meridith lives in Glencoe with her husband and has two grown daughters.
 Since retiring as a Vice President of real estate development and finance for a national bank she has been a board member of several regional and community non-for-profit organizations.
 Meridith is also a Chicago Botanic garden volunteer and Master Gardener.
 When not in a garden or on the trail, Meridith enjoys hiking nature preserves, kayaking and exploring Oregon wilderness areas.